 - 1 sprig each- Thai basil cilantro, mint, finely chopped

 - 1 cup whole grain rice

-- 3 Tbsp cashews chopped (optional)
+- 3 tablespoon cashews chopped (optional)

-- 1 Tbsp coconut slices optional
+- 1 tablespoon coconut slices optional

 - In a medium skillet or sauce pan, heat the oil over a medium heat and add the onions.
 Let the onions sweat for 5 minutes and add the pepper slices.
 Stir the curry paste through the vegetables and add the coconut milk.
 Bring to a boil then turn down to a simmer for 5-10 minutes, until the peppers are soft and cooked.
 Turn the heat off and add the bok choi to the pan.
 Cover with a lid and let the bok choi wilt until ready to serve.